 2. Burst Pipes

-Responsibility for repairing burst pipes can vary, depending on the location and function of the pipes.
+Responsibility for repairing burst water pipes can vary, depending on the location and function of the pipes.
 In general, any pipes that are underneath the floor are the responsibility of the strata management company, while pipes in the walls are the unit owner's responsibility.

 However, there are some scenarios that don't follow this general rule.